 However, this isn’t really that helpful at this point because how many of us have projects that are really an even amount of time each day?
 Yeah, not that many.
 So unless you’re using subtasks and really breaking down your time estimates per day, which is kind of ridiculous, this workload view isn’t super helpful unless you’re considering routines, this workload.
 You also doesn’t consider your calendar or anything else you have going on outside of ClickUp.
 So again, not the most helpful feature, although I’ve seen some teams use it very successfully and I’m sure it’s going to get better over time.

-Last but not least, there is the zoom command that you can turn on here in ClickApp.
+Last but not least, there is the Use our Zoom affiliate link! command that you can turn on here in ClickApp.
 This basically just allows you to zoom in and start a new meeting.
 Not sure why you’d want to do this, but in case this is something that’s really important to you, congratulations.
 You can now use a ClickApp to make it even easier to schedule some meetings with your team.
 Here’s a visual to let you know that Zoome meeting thing looks like, OK, so I made it through.

 And unlike most Feature Friday is where I wrap up with some pro tip I feel like we’ve definitely gone through pro tip as we went through the Y on this.
 So if you have any more questions about ClickApp, help me help you by writing those questions below.
 Whether I know the answer, whether I can find out the answer or whether one of you knows the answer, having the questions kind of all documented.
 One thread will make the comments area of this video, the real Pro tip area.